First published at FashionUnited.

 Everybody’s an expert

 Consumers are becoming wiser and wiser.
-While back in the day they could only rely on a limited number of sources to get shopping inspiration and information about products they were interested in buying, now there’s a plethora of sources to educate oneself.
+While back in the day they could only rely on a limited number of sources to get shopping inspiration and information about products they were interested in buying, now there are a plethora of sources to educate oneself.
 Perhaps even too many.
 Reviews, forums, tutorials, social media… As a result, the power dynamics between retailers and consumers is changing, requiring companies to “constantly innovate, drive prices down and streamline and aestheticize their offerings” to stay relevant and entice shoppers, in the words of Euromonitor.
 The sayings “the customer is always right” and “there’s no better advertising than word of mouth” have never been truer, as people are turning more and more to their peers to make purchasing decisions.

 When information about anything is just a few clicks away, consumers cannot help but feel like they don’t have to consult a professional to make decisions regarding their wardrobes, diets, fitness regimes, interior design and so on.
 In short, they’re cutting out the middle person.
-In this process of looking after oneself, many people feel that mass market offerings are not the best solution for them, turning therefore to apps and personalization services to create a unique product that suits their preferences.
-This way, they don’t have to constantly engage with brand marketing — something they’re actually getting tired of, as shown by the popularity of ad blocking services.
+In this process of looking after oneself, many people feel that mass-market offerings are not the best solution for them, turning therefore to apps and personalization services to create a unique product that suits their preferences.
+This way, they don’t have to constantly engage with brand marketing — something they’re actually getting tired of, as shown by the popularity of ad-blocking services.

 Stitch Fix is an example of a fashion company following this trend.
-It sends clients a box of clothing and accessories especially selected for them by a combination of human stylists and algorithms.
+It sends clients a box of clothing and accessories specially selected for them by a combination of human stylists and algorithms.
 FashionUnited recently spoke with Stitch Fix’s Chief Algorithm Officer to learn more about its business model.
 Read the interview in full here.

 Canadian suits label Indochino, which sells made-to-measure suits online, is another good example.
 Shoppers must take their own measurements before ordering and they can choose from a range of lapel, vent, pocket, lining and button color options.
 “Each of the 500,000 garments we’ll ship this year are unique”, Indochino’s CEO Drew Green told FashionUnited.
 The full interview is here.